KFYO History Part 1

 The word ‘Come’ is intentionally misspelled as ‘Kum’ on the 1932 KFYO QSL Card.

 Ed.
-Note: Most of the information noted here comes from the KFYO archives
+Note: Most of the information noted here comes from the KFYO archives.
+The listings for 1923-1927 were changed in July of 2012.

-1926- KFYO originally comes into existence in the last half of the year in Texarkana, TX.
-The Buchanan-Vaughan Company owned the station.
-KFYO broadcast on 1430 AM with 10 watts of power.
-(Source: The 1926 Fall Issue of White’s Air Line Mileage Book and Triple-List of Radio Broadcasting Stations with Map)
+1926- January.
+KFYO is licensed to Texarkana, TX with the ownership of the Buchanan-Vaughan Company (source: Jeff Miller 'A Chronology of AM Radio Broadcasting 1900-1960' website [3] ).
+KFYO broadcast on either 1440 AM or 1430 AM with 10 watts of power.
+(Source for 1440 AM listing: The 1926 Fall Issue of White's Air Line Mileage Book and Triple-List of Radio Broadcasting Stations with Map) (Source for 1430 AM listing: May 1926 edition of Stevenson's Bulletin of Radio Broadcasting Stations)

 1928- On September 29, KFYO moved to Abilene, Texas on 1310 AM with power at 250 watts day & 100 watts night.
 T.E.
 Kirksey is still KFYO’s owner.
 KFYO during a portion of its time in Abilene broadcast from the historic Grace Hotel.